 In collaboration with Caseem, Vicky, Sam, Gabby, Ashanti, Nadir, Davida, Carlos, and Anthony

-David Hartt has spent the past year working in collaboration with the Norris Square Neighborhood Project (NSNP), an organization that provides green space and youth education to local residents.
-In particular, Hartt partnered with youth from NSNP's Semillas del Futuro summer program to create a film that explores the connections between city planning, community gardens, and civic engagement.
-Hartt was initially inspired by the gardens maintained by NSNP as connected to both Philadelphia’s founding vision as a “Green Country Town” and the neighborhood’s long-standing investments in their own improvement through greening.
-Hartt and his collaborators ask, “Who participates in the process of making a city and a neighborhood and how can we imagine a more inclusive future?”
-To approach these prompts, their film imagines Norris Square in 50 or 100 years as forested cityscapes.
-According to Hartt, the film is an inadequate monument that memorializes the time he spent working with the youth here and their shared vision of a possible future.
+David Hartt worked in collaboration with the Norris Square Neighborhood Project (NSNP), an organization that provides green space and youth education for residents of North Philadelphia.
+In particular, Hartt partnered with youth from NSNP’s Semillas del Futuro summer program to create a film that explores the connections between city planning, community gardens, and civic engagement.
+Hartt was initially inspired by NSNP’s gardens as a connection to Philadelphia’s founding vision as a “Green Country Town” and to the neighborhood’s long-standing investments in greening.
+Hartt set up a studio in the NSNP building on North Howard Street, adjacent to Norris Square.
+During the production process, Hartt and his collaborators constructed a room-sized model of the neighborhood, and asked, “Who participates in the process of making a city and a neighborhood and how can we imagine a more inclusive future?”
+To approach these prompts, the film imagined Norris Square in fifty or one hundred years.
+According to Hartt, the film is an inadequate monument to the time he spent working with the youth and their shared vision of a possible future.
+The film was shown in the Norris Square Lab, with a large image of the youth cohort with their model of the park installed on the lab’s north-facing outer wall.

 Location: Site 08: Norris Square